ssowndharya381-glitch/study-of-basic-gates/README.md

 # RESULT:
-Studied and ve rified the table of logic gates in QUARTUS II using Verilog programming succesfully
+Studied and verified the table of logic gates in QUARTUS II using Verilog programming succesfully.